ShonKhundiashvili/Nasdaq-Stock-Trend-Price-Prediction/README.md

-The purpose of this project is to predict whether the continuation of the stock price trend is an increase or a decrease.
+This project aims to predict the continuation of stock price trend as an increase or decrease.
+Data was collected from the web using Selenium and Beautiful Soup.
+Data was then cleaned and visualized to understand correlations and relationships between features.
+The prediction was made using SKlearn library with KNN and Decision Tree models, resulting in 76% precision.
-First section of the project was data scraping from the web.
-I used Selenium and Beautiful Soup in order to gain the data that was needed for the project.
-After crawling the data I had a lot of unuseful data and had to deal with them.
-Visualizing the data helped me to understand my data and to check the corelations between all the features while using different plots for understanding the data.
-End of the project was the prediction of my research.
-I used the SKlearn library and used 2 different models: KNN and Decision Tree.
-The result of the project was fantastic and got 76 percent of precision.